Study: AudioEye detects up to 2.5x more issues than other tools

 3. accessiBe

-accessiBe’s accessWidget(opens in a new tab) utilizes two applications that work together to remediate your website.
-The accessibility interface is responsible for the UI and design-related adjustments, while the AI-powered process handles the complex requirements, such as optimization for screen readers and keyboard navigation.
+accessiBe’s accessWidget(opens in a new tab) utilizes two applications that work together to fix your website.
+The accessibility interface is responsible for UI and design-related adjustments, while the AI-powered process handles complex requirements, such as screen reader and keyboard navigation optimization.

 Why Choose accessiBe